 • exhibition practice in the school’s galleries and external showrooms

-The Academy of Fine Art has developed a revised curriculum for this program.
-The updated curriculum will be available as soon as it is finally approved and will be effective from the academic year 25/26.
+The Academy of Fine Art has developed a revised programme description for this program.
+The updated programme description will be available as soon as it is finally approved and will be effective from the academic year 25/26.

 Programme description